jp-x-g/PressPass/README.md

 # About generated citations

 Citations are generated using the [{{cite newspaper}}](https://en.wikipedia.org/wiki/Template:Cite_newspaper) template.
 They contain an access URL, publication date, page number, newspaper name and location.
-They also contain an HTML note indicating which day of the week that was: in a tacit acknowledgement of their ephemeral relevance and planned obsolescence as artifacts of (https://en.wikipedia.org/wiki/Spectacle_(critical_theory))[Spectacle], newspapers have been saying stuff happened "last Thursday" for several hundred years.
+They also contain an HTML note indicating which day of the week that was: in a tacit acknowledgement of their ephemeral relevance and planned obsolescence as artifacts of [https://en.wikipedia.org/wiki/Spectacle_&28critical_theory%29](Spectacle), newspapers have been saying stuff happened "last Thursday" for several hundred years.

-For example, the following citations were generated automatically from [this search](https://www.newspapers.com/search/#query=%22peepee+poopoo%22&sort=facet_year_month_day+asc%2C+score+desc), with 48 results:
+For example, the following citations were generated automatically from [this search page](https://www.newspapers.com/search/#query=%22peepee+poopoo%22&sort=facet_year_month_day+asc%2C+score+desc), with 48 results:
 > ``<!-- Query: %22peepee+poopoo%22&sort=facet_year_month_day+asc%2C+score+desc -->``

 > ``<ref name="scrounge00001">{{cite newspaper|url=https://www.newspapers.com/image/517561363/?terms=%22peepee%20poopoo%22&match=1|date=1981-03-01|page=62|title=Page 62|newspaper=The South Bend Tribune|location=South Bend, Indiana}}</ref><!-- SUN --><!-- M:2 -->``